Anatomy of Flowering Plants

 GrowthLimited secondary growth, mostly herbaceous.Exhibits significant secondary growth, often woody.

-Node and InternodeNodes and internodes are usually shorter.Longer internodes; well-defined nodes.
+Node and InternodeNodes and internodes are usually shorter.Longer internodes, well-defined nodes.

 ExamplesCorn, wheat, bamboo, and palm trees.Sunflower, oak, rose, and bean plants.

-Anatomy of Leaf
+Anatomy of a Leaf

-The anatomy of a leaf is made up of multiple layers, including the epidermis, which acts as the outer protective layer, and the mesophyll layer, where photosynthesis takes place, divided into two layers: palisade and spongy layers.
+The anatomy of a leaf is made up of multiple layers, including the epidermis, which acts as the outer protective layer, and the mesophyll layer, where photosynthesis takes place, divided into two layers: the palisade and spongy layers.
 The vascular tissue consists of xylem and phloem, which transport water and nutrients.
 The stomata are mainly located on the lower epidermis and allow carbon dioxide to enter and oxygen to leave for gas exchange, an important function in photosynthesis and respiration.

 FeatureMonocot LeafDicot Leaf